Fairfax-Falls Church Community Services Board

 How can I access AMC services?

 Current CSB clients can ask the staff they already receive services from to submit a referral to the Addiction Medicine Clinic.
-Medication Assisted Treatment may be added as a secondary service to another CSB program, or a client may transfer into Office-Based Opioid Treatment.
+Medication-Assisted Treatment may be added as a secondary service to another CSB program, or a client may transfer into Office-Based Addiction Treatment.

 Learn about the opioid epidemic.